 Normally, we collect personal information directly from the person to whom the information relates although due to the nature of our business we may also require you to provide us with information about other people relevant to your case.

 As required by law, records are retained for a minimum of seven (7) years from closure of the case, at which time they are destroyed.
+With the exception of materials related to functions of BWB Mediations which are destroyed 21 days following the mediation date.

 As family lawyers we understand that the information we collect from you may be sensitive and highly confidential.
 When we receive personal information, either directly or from a third party, it will only be used as reasonably necessary for the purposes of establishing, exercising or defending a legal or equitable claim as per the APP Permitted General Situations.